stonea/C-Type-Deduction-Explorer/README.md

 * With `auto`
 * With `decltype`

-In C++11 decltype simply resolves to the type that passed to it (its use as the returntype in template functions in C++14 is more interesting.)
+In C++11, decltype simply resolves to the type passed to it.
 We'll explorer the first two of these cases individually:

 ## Template Type Deduction

-Imagine a template: `template<typename T> void foo(...param-decel...)`.
-There are different forms param-decl might take.
-For example:
+Imagine a template: `template<typename T> void foo(...param-decl...)`.
+There are different forms param-decl might take:

 * `template<typename T> void foo(T param)` (without any qualifiers)
 * `template<typename T> void foo(T* param)` (a pointer)
 * `template<typename T> void foo(T& param)` (an l-value reference)
 * `template<typename T> void foo(T&& param)` (a universal reference)

-The way template type deduction works differs in the following three cases:
+The way template type deduction works differs depending on the form param-decl takes.
+Specifically, whether

-* (1) Param-decl is neither a pointer or reference
+* (1) param-decl is neither a pointer nor reference, or if
-* (2) Param-decl is to a pointer or reference type
+* (2) param-decl is to a pointer or reference type, or if
-* (3) Param-decl is to a universal reference (That is T&&)
+* (3) param-decl is to a universal reference (That is T&&).

 So, recall our four templates: